tanghao205/tanghao205.github.io/_pages/projects.md

 This machine learning project is to verify the detection methods according to skin cancer lesion area with different learning models.

-The first part of the project is to fit three classifiers on the skin cancer image, and analyze the prediction result.
+The first part of the project is to fit three classifiers on the diagnosis image pixel, and analyze the prediction result after PCA transform.
 Below are the learning mothods:

 - **K-Nearest-Neighbors**
 - **Support Vector Machine**